![]() |

 The amount awarded can vary each year and is dependant on the number of eligible applicants.
 The bursary will never

 per person per year.
-Living and travel expenses are not available through this bursary.
+Living & travel expenses or the cost of books are not available through this bursary.
 Applicants are currently

-Application Deadline: Applications must be post marked on or prior to June 30th of current year.
-Late applications will not be considered.
+eligible for six years of funding.Application Deadline: Applications must be post marked by no later than June 30th, 2022.
+Late applications will not be accepted.
 How and when will I receive my bursary?

 Held in Washington State each summer for children with hemophilia and their families.
 Duration: 5 days